Not Another Teen Movie: Release

 Not Another Teen Movie opened theatrically on December 14, 2001.
 It was released on region 1 DVD on April 30, 2002, with an "unrated extended version" on July 26, 2005.
 This cut runs ten minutes longer than the original, and adds a number of deleted, alternate and extended scenes.

+It was released on Blu-ray on November 1, 2016.

 Box office

 The film opened at third place at the US box office taking $12.6 million in its opening weekend.
 It grossed $38.3 million domestically and $28.2 million internationally, for a worldwide total of $66.5 million.

 Critical response

-Rotten Tomatoes gave the film an approval rating of 32% based on 102 reviews, with an average rating of 4/10.
+The film received generally negative reviews from critics.
+Based on 102 reviews, it holds an approval rating of 32% on review aggregator Rotten Tomatoes, with an average rating of 4/10.
 The site's critics consensus states: "NATM has some funny moments, but the movie requires the audience to have familiarity with the movies being spoofed and a tolerance for toilet and sexual humor to be truly effective."
 Metacritic gave the film a weighted average score of 32 out of 100 based on 22 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film two stars out of a possible four, and admitted to laughing a few times but not as much as he did for American Pie or Scary Movie.
 Ebert also criticized the scatological humor.
 He urged audiences to not waste their time on the film, when in the month of December 2001 there were "21 other promising films" to choose from.

 Robin Rauzi of the Los Angeles Times called it "a 90-minute exercise in redefining the word 'gratuitous and suggested it is most likely to appeal to fourteen-year-olds – "who of course [are] not supposed to be seeing this R-rated movie".
 Dennis Harvey of Variety criticized the film for its "overall tendency to mistake mere bad taste for outrageousness, and plain referentiality for satire" but praised Evans, Pressly, and Olsen for giving performances better than the material.
 He noted that the film follows the model of Scary Movie but lacked the comic finesse of Anna Faris.

 Mick LaSalle of the San Francisco Chronicle called the film "a crass act" and pointed out the futility of trying to parody films that are already absurd.
 LaSalle complained that the film too closely copies She's All That, calling it "pathetic" that Not Another Teen Movie is just another formulaic teen movie.